psycopg/psycopg/docs/connection.rst

         .. note:: You can use :ref:`with conn.cursor(): ...<usage>`
             to close the cursor automatically when the block is exited.

+    .. automethod:: execute(query: Query, params: Optional[Args]=None) -> Cursor

+        :param query: The query to execute
+        :type query: `!str`, `!bytes`, or `sql.Composable`
+        :param params: The parameters to pass to the query, if any
+        :type params: Sequence or Mapping

+        The cursor is what returned calling `cursor()` without parameters.
+See :ref:`query-parameters` for all the details about executing queries.

     .. rubric:: Transaction management methods